How To Cook Perfect Pan-Seared Duck Breast

 Instructions

-- Dry out the skin.
-Once the skin is scored (or pricked), place duck breasts on a rimmed baking sheet and refrigerate uncovered for 8-12 hours, or up to 3 days.
-The cold air from the refrigerator will help to dry out the skin.
-This is key to getting crispy skin when you render the fat.
+- Dry the Skin.
+Place the scored duck breasts on a rimmed baking sheet and refrigerate uncovered for 8–12 hours, or up to 3 days.
+The cold air dries out the skin, ensuring maximum crispiness when cooked.

-- Bring the duck breasts to room temperature.
-About 30 minutes before cooking, take the duck breasts out of the refrigerator.
-Preheat an oven to 350F.
-When ready, heat a small amount of canola oil (or other high smoke point oil, such as grapeseed or vegetable oil) in a large skillet over medium heat, no higher!
+- Bring to Room Temperature.
+About 30 minutes before cooking, remove the duck breasts from the refrigerator.
+Preheat the oven to 350°F. When ready, heat a small amount of neutral oil in a large skillet over medium heat.

-- Cook the duck breasts.
-Season the duck on both sides with Kosher salt and black pepper, then add to the pan skin side down.
-Cook undisturbed for 5-8 minutes, or until the fat has rendered.
-You'll know the duck is ready to flip when it easily pulls away from the pan, the fat has shrunk significantly, and the skin is crispy and golden brown.
+- Sear the Duck Breasts.
+Season both sides with kosher salt and black pepper.
+Place the duck skin-side down in the pan and cook undisturbed for 5–8 minutes, until the fat has rendered and the skin is golden brown and crisp.
+The duck is ready to flip when it easily lifts from the pan and the fat has visibly shrunk.

-- Make the port cherry sauce.
-Sauté 2 Tbsp olive oil, 2 halved garlic cloves, ¼ cup cherry jam, and 3 sprigs of thyme in a sauce pan, about 1-2 minutes over medium-high heat, breaking up the jam with a spatula.
-Pour in ½ cup port (or red wine) and ½ cup chicken stock, then bring to a boil and reduce by half.
-Turn off the heat, add 1 Tbsp unsalted butter, then swirl the pan until butter gently melts.
-Serve over sliced duck with a generous pinch of flaky sea salt sprinkled on top.
+- Make the Port Cherry Sauce.
+Drain off all except for 1 tablespoons of the rendered duck fat, then set over medium-high heat.
+Sauté 2 halved garlic cloves, ¼ cup cherry jam, and 3 sprigs of thyme for 1–2 minutes, breaking up the jam.
+Pour in ½ cup Port (or red wine) and ½ cup chicken stock, then bring to a boil and reduce by half.
+Remove from heat, swirl in 1 tablespoon unsalted butter until melted, then serve the sauce over the sliced duck with a sprinkle of flaky sea salt.

 Notes